Lucid Motors appoints former Waymo executive as CFO

-Luxury electric vehicle maker Lucid Motors said on Wednesday it has named Sherry House, a former executive from Alphabet Inc's (GOOGL.O) self-driving unit Waymo, as its chief financial officer.
+(Reuters) - Luxury electric vehicle maker Lucid Motors said on Wednesday it has named Sherry House, a former executive from Alphabet Inc’s self-driving unit Waymo, as its chief financial officer.

 House, who was the treasurer and head of investor relations in Waymo, will also help Lucid to transition to a publicly traded company and launch its first luxury sedan, Lucid Air, according to the company.